-- vegetables – for example, cooked potato, carrot or beans
+- vegetables – for example, cooked potato or carrot

 - fruit – for example, banana, apple, melon or avocado

-- dairy foods like yoghurt and full-fat cheese
+- dairy foods – for example, yoghurt and full-fat cheese.

-There are some foods you should avoid giving your baby until he’s a certain age.
-Avoid:
+There are some foods to avoid until your baby is a certain age:

 - honey until he’s 12 months old